Written by Prakriti Panwar, a grade 11 student

 In addition to cotoneaster, RHS is also researching other beneficial plants such as hawthorn and privet- both of which help in reducing summer rainfall and flooding.
 Professor Alistair Griffith, the Director of Science and Collection at RHS said that “we are working on multiple new projects that will unlock the true potential of gardens and garden plants.
 We hope to harness the power of the UK’s 30 million gardeners to help turbocharge the fight against climate change and biodiversity loss.”

-The discovery of this ‘super plant’ has initiated a unique trend of using relevant natural resources, that have proven to be effective, to contribute towards the effects of climate change, beginning right at home- a crucial step towards keeping the effects of discharge of something, especially gas or radiation in check.
+The discovery of this ‘super plant’ has initiated a unique trend of using relevant natural resources, that have proven to be effective, to contribute towards the effects of climate change, beginning right at home- a crucial step towards keeping the effects of emissions in check.

 Want to write for I Kid You Not?
 We publish children’s writing.